 Regular Polygons: Equilateral Triangle, Square, Pentagon, Hexagon, Heptagon, Octagon, Nonagon, Decagon, Hendecagon, Dodecagon, Hexadecagon, N-gon, Polygon Ring

-Other Polygons: Triangle, Right Triangle, Isosceles Triangle, IR Triangle, Quadrilateral, Rectangle, Rhombus, Parallelogram, Half Square Kite, Right Kite, Kite, Right Trapezoid, Isosceles Trapezoid, Trapezoid, Cyclic Quadrilateral, Tangential Quadrilateral, Arrowhead, Concave Quadrilateral, Antiparallelogram, House-Shape, Symmetric Pentagon, Concave Pentagon, Parallelogon, Arrow-Hexagon, L-Shape, Sharp Kink, Truncated Square, Frame, Threestar, Fourstar, Pentagram, Hexagram, Unicursal Hexagram, Cross, Oktagram, Star of Lakshmi, Polygon
+Other Polygons: Triangle, Right Triangle, Isosceles Triangle, IR Triangle, Quadrilateral, Rectangle, Rhombus, Parallelogram, Half Square Kite, Right Kite, Kite, Right Trapezoid, Isosceles Trapezoid, Trapezoid, Cyclic Quadrilateral, Tangential Quadrilateral, Arrowhead, Concave Quadrilateral, Antiparallelogram, House-Shape, Symmetric Pentagon, Concave Pentagon, Parallelogon, Arrow-Hexagon, L-Shape, Sharp Kink, Truncated Square, Frame, Threestar, Fourstar, Pentagram, Hexagram, Unicursal Hexagram, Cross, Oktagram, Star of Lakshmi, Polygram, Polygon

-Round Forms: Circle, Semicircle, Circular Sector, Circular Segment, Circular Layer, Round Corner, Circular Corner, Crescent, Pointed Oval, Annulus, Annulus Sector, Curved Rectangle, Rounded Rectangle, Ellipse, Semi-Ellipse, Elliptical Segment, Elliptical Sector, Stadium, Digon, Spherical Triangle, Spiral, Log.
-Spiral, Reuleaux Triangle, Cycloid, Astroid, Hypocycloid, Cardioid, Epicycloid, Parabolic Segment, Arbelos, Salinon, Lune, Three Circles, Polycircle, Oval, Lemniscate, Squircle
+Round Forms: Circle, Semicircle, Circular Sector, Circular Segment, Circular Layer, Round Corner, Circular Corner, Crescent, Pointed Oval, Annulus, Annulus Sector, Curved Rectangle, Rounded Polygon, Rounded Rectangle, Ellipse, Semi-Ellipse, Elliptical Segment, Elliptical Sector, Stadium, Spiral, Log.
+Spiral, Reuleaux Triangle, Cycloid, Astroid, Hypocycloid, Cardioid, Epicycloid, Parabolic Segment, Arbelos, Salinon, Lune, Three Circles, Polycircle, Round-Edged Polygon, Gear, Oval, Lemniscate, Squircle, Digon, Spherical Triangle

 Platonic Solids: Tetrahedron, Cube, Octahedron, Dodecahedron, Icosahedron